denali-js/core/guides/overview/quickstart.md

 > **Heads up!** Notice that we didn't visit that localhost URL in the browser.
 That's because Denali is designed to build **APIs** rather than HTML rendering applications.
 If you are looking for Node framework to build a server rendered web application, you might want to try something like Sails.js or Express.

 Great, we got an app up and running!
-Now that's cool, but it's not _that_ cool Let's crack open the scaffolded code to see how we got that welcome message, and how to add our own code.
+Now that's cool, but it's not _that_ cool.
+Let's crack open the scaffolded code to see how we got that welcome message, and how to add our own code.

 ### Directory structure